Skip to content

 Old Town

-The City of Naantali formed next to the local Bridgettine Convent.
-The Old Town of Naantali is a fine example of Finnish wooden construction.
-The streets and alleys and the buildings from the 18th and 19th centuries are unique to the Old Town.
+The city of Naantali sprouted next to the Bridgettine Convent.
+The Old Town is perfect for admiring Finnish wooden architecture.
+The streets, alleys and buildings from the 18th and 19th centuries are unique features in the Old Town of Naantali.
+The Naantali Museum is also located in the Old Town.

 Bus lines: 6, 7